Hello and welcome to the podcast of the Lotus Eaters, episode 1248 for September 9th, 2025.

 I'll do it.

-As thousands work illegally for Let's just start this egg.
+Let's just start this thing.

 We went undercover to expose how easy it is for illegal immigrants who have just arrived in the UK to join the massive black market economy.

-And at hotels in London and Bournemouth, we witnessed dozens.
+And at hotels in London and Bournemouth we witnessed dozens.

-They're just sort of constantly constantly there, I mean like a swarm of them.
+I mean like a swarm of them.

 They're ubiquitous, absolutely ubiquitous.